 Are you looking to track internal link performance with Google Analytics?

-- User Flow in Google Analytics (easiest to implement).
+- Path exploration in GA4 (easiest to implement).

 - Track your most crucial Call-To-Action with Events Tracking by setting up onClick events (most advanced implementation).

 When tracking your internal site links, you do not need to use UTM parameters.
 You can use UTM parameters with external links instead.

 In all versions of ExactMetrics, you can use our URL builder to generate your UTM link.

 How to Use Path Exploration in Google Analytics to Track Internal Link Clicks